Most Likely to Be Stalked

 According to experts, a few simple precautions can greatly reduce the danger faced by a female TV anchor or reporter.
 "It's one of our core ground rules: don't send out personalized items such as autographed photos," says John Lane, a principal in the stalking-protection firm Omega Threat Management Group.
 The point, Lane says, is to avoid encouraging the stalker's delusion that he shares a personal bond with the anchor.
 "If a newscaster wants to send a photograph to a fan, it should be a group photograph of the entire news team.
 But we prefer they not send any photographs at all."

-For the vast majority of stalking victims, the unending, nerve-racking uncertainty is the crime's cruellest aspect.
+For the vast majority of stalking victims, the unending, nerve-racking uncertainty is the crime's cruelest aspect.
 "It's like being at war," says Rebecca Gooddale, a former stalking victim turned advocate.
 "You're constantly waiting for something terrible to happen, and in the meantime the stress and the anxiety and the tension and the pressure that you're under are unbelievable.
-Many victims are diagnosed with post traumatic stress disorder."
+Many victims are diagnosed with post-traumatic stress disorder."

 The mental repercussions are a more present danger than the threat of physical attack.
 Statistically, fewer than three percent of all stalkers kill their victims, and the figure is much lower for celebrity stalkers.
 Says Lane, "stalkers who write the more sexually graphic and threatening letters are as a rule the least likely to actually do physical harm."
 But that's cold comfort to a woman whose torment seemingly comes out of nowhere and then never seems to end.
 Stalkers may lurk for years, periodically resurfacing and then disappearing.
 As one victim told psychologist Paul Mullen, "I have given up all hopes of ever having a safe life.
 For the rest of my life, I will be looking over my shoulder, expecting to see him there."